suposk/aspnet-security-api-sample/V3.0/README.md

    >If you update any dependencies for this sample, make sure you **do not update** System.IdentityModel.Tokens.Jwt to v5, which is designed for use with .NET Core.

-## Deployment to Azure
+## Deploy the sample to Azure

-1. Download publish profile for application from Azure portal.
-2. Setup appsettings for Production environment.
+If you have an Azure subscription, you can publish the sample app to an Azure website.
+The following instructions assume that you've already [registered the sample app](#register-the-application) in the Application Registration Portal.

+### Create a web app (website) in the Azure portal

+1. Sign into the [Azure Portal](https://portal.azure.com) with your Azure credentials.

+2. Choose **New > Web + Mobile > Web App**.

+3. Give the website a unique name.
+Choose a resource group, and click **Create**.

+4. Select the new web app in your list of resources.

-3. In the Azure portal in application settings setup new environment variable with name `ASPNETCORE_ENVIRONMENT` and `Production` value (by default).
+5. In the Azure portal, under application settings setup new environment variable with name `ASPNETCORE_ENVIRONMENT` and `Production` value (by default).
 This is necessary so that the application reads correct appsettings file at startup.
-4. Publish project in Visual Studio.

-#### Create subscriptions and get notifications in Azure

-In order to use Notification in application deployed to Azure, you need to enable **Web sockets** option in application settings of this WebApp in the Azure Portal.
+6. In order to use Notification in application deployed to Azure, you need to enable **Web sockets** option in application settings of this WebApp in the Azure Portal.

+6. Choose **Overview** in the left-hand pane, and then choose **Get publish profile** (or **More > Get publish profile**) from the menu above the web app's Essentials pane.

+7. Save the profile locally.

+### Publish the MicrosoftGraph_Security_API_Sample app from Visual Studio

+1. In Visual Studio, open the MicrosoftGraph_Security_API_Sample application.
+Right-click the **MicrosoftGraph_Security_API_Sample** project node and choose **Publish**.

+2. In the Publish dialog, choose **Import**, and choose the publish profile file you downloaded.

+3. On the Connection tab of the Publish dialog, change the *http* protocol to *https* in the Destination URL of your new web app.

+4. Copy the Destination URL and click **Publish**.
+Close the browser window that is opened.

+5. In the `appsettings.Production.json` file, replace the **RedirectUri** value to the Destination URL that you copied and the **NotificationUrl** value to the Destination URL, keeping the /notification/listen part.

+      Ex: <add key="ida:RedirectUri" value="https://sampletest.azurewebsites.net/"

+      <add key="ida:NotificationUrl" value="https://sampletest.azurewebsites.net/notification/listen"

+6. Choose **View > Other Windows > Web Publish Activity**.

+7. In the Web Publish Activity window, click the **Publish Web** button (it looks like a globe) on the toolbar.
+This is how you update the published project after you make changes.

+### Update the redirect URI in the Application Registration Portal

+1. In the [Application Registration Portal](https://apps.dev.microsoft.com), open the application that you registered for the sample (as described in [Register the application](#register-the-application)).

+2. In the Web platform section, replace the *http://localhost:55065/* Redirect URI with the Destination URL of your new MicrosoftGraph_Security_API_Sample web application.
+(Alternatively, you can click **Add Url** and add the Destination URL.)

+3. Click **Save**.

+The new Azure web application should now be ready to use.

 ## Caching and mock data